swt30/thesis/chapters/01-introduction/01-introduction.md

 - How strongly are observable properties of the planet affected by its environment?
 Does this change what we might assume about the habitability of such a planet?
 - Can we predict the thermal structure of watery super-Earths?

-\noindent The remainder of this dissertation presents four items of work towards these aims.
+\noindent The remainder of this dissertation presents five items of work towards these aims.

 <!-- > TODO: elaborate on what this thesis does *not* do? -->